wp-cli/handbook/commands/search-replace/index.md

 : Write transformed data as SQL file instead of saving replacements to the database.
 If &lt;file&gt; is not supplied, will output to STDOUT.

+[\--export_insert_size=&lt;rows&gt;]
+: Define number of rows in single INSERT statement when doing SQL export.
+You might want to change this depending on your database configuration (e.g. if you need to do fewer queries).
+Default: 50

 [\--skip-columns=&lt;columns&gt;]
 : Do not perform the replacement on specific columns.
 Use commas to specify multiple columns. 'guid' is skipped by default.

+[\--include-columns=&lt;columns&gt;]
+: Perform the replacement on specific columns.
+Use commas to specify multiple columns.

 [\--precise]
 : Force the use of PHP (instead of SQL) which is more thorough,